Rady0987/RUGWebEngineering/README.md

 #### Web Application
 Speaking about the front-end part, we wanted to create an intuitive, user-friendly interface that will perform well with the backend components and will provide the desired requirements of the project.
 For this reason, the web application was developed using a well-known TypeScript framework, Angular.

 Firstly, we thought of using the basic web developing languages, like HTML, CSS and JavaScript, since all of us were familiar with them.
-However,
+However, we decided that it will be better and easier for us to find a Framework that will fulfill our needs, this is how we found about Angular.
+It's diverse documentation/plentiful of tutorials online made it possible for us to learn it in a couple of days.
+Angular is like the skeleton of our web application and using TypeScript, CSS and HTML we added some content on it.

 ### Work distribution